 What toppings are popular for this recipe?

 This answer is regional.
 In coastal Georgia, it is common to see only the barest of toppings at large church events: soft hamburger buns, the meat, BBQ sauce and coleslaw.
 But if you're at home, the sky's the limit.

 Most people like something crunchy on their sandwich, which is why red onions and pickles are popular choices.
 If you're feeling adventurous, try pickled jalapeños for some heat.
 If you're feeling more gourmet, try caramelized onions.

 What condiments are used?

 The most popular condiment by far is BBQ sauce, and the only one you really need.
 You decide what kind you like.
 I like to use a sweet and smoky sauce with a tomato base.
 It really isn't a true sandwich unless it has BBQ sauce on it, but if for some reason, you just don't like BBQ sauce, try horseradish mixed with sour cream or mayo as an alternative.

 What kind of buns are used?

 Soft hamburger buns are the most popular.
 For my sandwiches, I like to use potato hamburger buns.
 If you want smaller buns, try a Hawaiian slider buns.
-Get our potato bread and Hawaiian rolls recipes with all the tips and tricks to make it a raving success.
+Get our Hawaiian rolls recipe with all the tips and tricks to make it a raving success.

 What sides goes well with this recipe?

 Since these sandwiches are a regional thing, I can say in coastal Georgia, the popular sides are:

 - Baked beans